 Morrison was proud without being a braggart, in that, her recitations of black people’s talents and attractions seemed quite matter of fact.
 That seemed as far as she’d go to explain why her work centered on the black experience: There was so much material to choose from after all, and writing for this audience required no explanation.
 She seemed to hold special disdain for explanations, and who can blame her?

 She was open about her right to create exactly the kinds of stories that she wanted to read.
-And while she didn’t whole scale denounce the possibility of creating white characters, she made no attempt to placate those who wanted – however rudely – to be included.
-Her sense of self, her presence was so strong, so sure, I couldn’t imagine her worrying what the public would think of her work, which was probably why it was so wonderful.
+And while she didn’t whole scale denounce the possibility of creating white characters, she made no attempt to placate those who tried to insist they be included.
+Her sense of self, her presence was so strong, so sure, I can’t imagine her worrying what the public would think of her work.
+That was probably why it was so wonderful.

 She was fearless before her muse.
 The story trumped everything, all else was merely food.
 She just wrote from her heart and left her work before the public to do with it what they would.